-Adrian E. Young, Esquire, is a member of the Lancaster, Pennsylvania, New York, and American Bar Associations.
+Adrian E. Young, Esquire, is a member of the Lancaster, Pennsylvania, New York, New Jersey, Maryland, and American Bar Associations.
 Adrian’s practice focuses on the creation of business and personal planning strategies designed to minimize tax exposure and maximize client wealth.

 After graduating with honors from Dickinson College, Adrian went on to receive his Juris Doctor from the James E. Beasley School of Law at Temple University and his Master of Business Administration from the Fox School of Business and Management at Temple University.
-Adrian is licensed to practice law in Pennsylvania and New York.
+Adrian is licensed to practice law in Pennsylvania, New Jersey, Maryland, and New York.

 Adrian enjoys eating, attempting to keep fit, and just about any kind of competition.
 Above all those, however, Adrian relishes spending time with his wife and three children (and, as hard as it is for those who know him to believe, these moments are often spent doing nothing “productive”).
 Practicing in a field that demands continual reading and education, Adrian looks forward to studying scripture and the work of James Montgomery Boice.
 Adrian is also a firm proponent of maximizing one’s impact in our communities, so he volunteers his time for numerous non-profit boards and committees.

-As a paralegal at Aevitas Law, Kira N. Kauffman walks closely with clients through the probate process and assists with all areas of estate planning.
-Kira’s compassionate and proactive approach provides clients with the care and answers they need as she helps them navigate the estate planning and estate administration process.
+As a paralegal at Aevitas Law, Kira N. Kauffman handles intake and oversight for new client projects, as well as general administration for the firm.
+Kira’s compassionate and proactive approach provides clients with the care and answers they need as she helps them navigate legal process, whether preparing to administer a loved one’s estate or launching a new business venture.

 Stacy L. Land-Moore has many years of experience helping clients with the multitude of legal practice areas, including estate and legacy planning, and business formations.
 Stacy places a high value on clients, and her genuine approach offers them the assistance they need for every stage of life.